 CBI searches Manish Sisodia’s bank locker in Ghaziabad in liquor policy case

-The Delhi deputy chief minister asserted that the officials will not find anything, and said that he would co-operate with the agency.
+The Delhi deputy chief minister asserted that the officials would not find anything in the locker.

-The Central Bureau of Investigation on Tuesday searched Aam Aadmi Party leader Manish Sisodia’s locker at a bank in Ghaziabad in connection with a case of alleged irregularities in the Delhi government’s liquor policy, PTI reported.
+The Central Bureau of Investigation on Tuesday searched Aam Aadmi Party leader Manish Sisodia’s locker at a bank in Ghaziabad in connection with a case pertaining to the Delhi government’s liquor policy, PTI reported.

-On July 30, the Delhi government withdrew the policy after Lieutenant Governor Vinai Kumar Saxena recommended an inquiry by the Central Bureau of Investigation into it.
+On July 30, the Delhi government withdrew the policy after Lieutenant Governor Vinai Kumar Saxena recommended an inquiry into it by the Central Bureau of Investigation.

-Sisodia on Tuesday reached the Vasundhara branch of the Punjab National Bank in Ghaziabad with his wife ahead of the search.
+Sisodia on Tuesday arrived at the Vasundhara branch of the Punjab National Bank in Ghaziabad with his wife ahead of the search.

-On Monday, the Delhi deputy chief minister said in a tweet that the officials will not find anything in his locker.
+On Monday, the Delhi deputy chief minister said in a tweet that the officials would not find anything in his locker.

 “They did not find anything in a 14-hour-long raid at my residence on August 19,” he wrote.
 “They won’t find anything in the locker either.
 The CBI is welcome.
 My family and I will extend full cooperation in the investigation.”